jonathanburgossaldivia/shortening-words/README.md

 # Word shortener

-Word shortener, created to reduce disk space, this program creates a list of files with the shortened words next to the original words, with this you can encode a file and create a file with a smaller file size and can "compress" many more files with this list, with this program you can reduce storage space by half or less
+Word shortener, created to reduce disk space, this program creates a list of files with the shortened words next to the original words, with this you can encode a file and create a file with a smaller file size and can "compress" many more files with this list, with this program you can reduce storage space to half or less.

 ### Prerequisites